xNok/xNok/README.md

 ### Hi there 👋

-I publish a lot of technical article, you can find my pieces here:
+I publish a lot of technical articles, you can find my pieces here:

 <p>
 <a href="https://couedeloalexandre.medium.com/"><img src="https://img.shields.io/badge/medium-%2312100E.svg?&style=for-the-badge&logo=medium&logoColor=white" height=25></a>
 <a href="https://dev.to/xnok"><img src="https://img.shields.io/badge/DEV.TO-%230A0A0A.svg?&style=for-the-badge&logo=dev-dot-to&logoColor=white" height=25></a>
 </p>

-I find the inspiration for most of my acticle by working on one of my repositories.
-Here is a list of featured repository and articles related:
+I find the inspiration for most of my articles by working on one of my repositories.
+Here is a list of featured repositories and articles related:

 * [DEVOPS AND LEAN THINKING Toolbox](https://github.com/xNok/devops-lean-6sigma-toolbox)